cloudacode/tutorials/docs/python/flask/simple-flask-app-mariadb.md

 docker run -p 5000:5000 --net test-net --env-file ./env.list cloudacode/cloudflask:v1.1.0
 ```

+!!!
+Note
+    If you are using your own password or database name, you need to replace the vaule in the `env.list` file

 ## 5. Test API request

 get date from the server. you can also use the web browser to get the date